Marjanj67/DataAnalysis/EDA for Real state data in Toronto/readme.md

 All YoY Changes are in context of "Percentages"

 ## EDA steps
+In this simple example i perform 3 steps for EDA:
 * Data Collection
 * Data Cleaning
 * Plotting data